 He believes that both esketamine nasal spray and TMS are promising therapies that are helping psychiatrists provide robust effects for depression in relation to both speed and clinical efficacy.
 Given that antidepressants often take several weeks to work and will not work for every patient, it is exciting to know that, with these therapies, psychiatry is beginning to challenge what is currently possible for patients.

-He joins TMS Health Solutions in the Summer of 2021.
+He joins Mindful Health Solutions in the Summer of 2021.

 Dr. Toy has enjoyed ice hockey since growing up on the East Coast, playing hockey competitively up to college.
 He plans to get back on the ice one day.
 He enjoys all travel, and especially to Turkey, where, being a first-generation Turkish-American, he can see extended family and indulge in the food and culture.
 In his free time, he stays fit, hikes as often as he is able, and likes to read all genres of books, from philosophy to finance.